dart-archive/www.dartlang.org/src/site/tools/pub/dependencies.markdown

   transmogrify: ^1.4.0
 {% endprettify %}

-This example, which uses [caret syntax](#caret-syntax), specifies that your package depends on a hosted package named "transmogrify" and will work with any version from 1.4.0 to 2.0.0 (but not 2.0.0 itself).
+This example specifies that your package depends on a hosted package named `transmogrify` and will work with any version from 1.4.0 to 2.0.0 (but not 2.0.0 itself).

 If you want to use your own package server, you can use a description that